 The ongoing political struggle in Russia has many aspects, including contests over political ideology, the character of government, and the pace and character of economic reform; institutional clashes between the executive and legislative branches and between the central government and the regions; and personal rivalries among would-be leaders.
 The political landscape is fluid, with parties and alliances forming, shifting, and dissolving.
-Some argue that what appears on the surface to be "normal" competition among politicians and parties of varying ideological hues masks a deeper underlying contest - a venal competition among elites to seize ownership of vast, previously state-owned assets.
+Some argue that what appears on the surface to be "normal" competition among politicians and parties of varying ideological hues masks a deeper underlying contest - an ongoing venal competition among elites to seize ownership of vast, previously state-owned assets.

 In 1999, Islamic radicals based in Russia's break-away republic of Chechnya launched armed incursions into neighboring Dagestan, vowing to drive the Russians out and build a new Islamic state.
 A series of bombing attacks against apartment buildings in Moscow and other Russian cities killed some 300 people.
 The new government of then-Premier Vladimir Putin responded with a large-scale military campaign.
 Russian security forces may have seen this as an opportunity to reverse their humiliating 1996 defeat in Chechnya.
 Russian forces invaded and gradually occupied most of Chechnya.
 With Moscow keeping its (reported) military casualties low and domestic media ignoring the suffering of the Chechen population, the conflict enjoyed strong Russian public support, encouraging military and political leaders to escalate the offensive, despite international criticism.
 After a grinding siege, Russian forces took the Chechen capital in February 2000 and in the following months took the major rebel strongholds in the mountains to the south.
-Russian forces are believed to have killed thousands of civilians and driven hundreds of thousands of Chechen refugees from their homes.
+Russian forces are believed to have killed tens of thousands of civilians and driven hundreds of thousands of Chechen refugees from their homes.
 Many foreign governments and the UN and OSCE, while acknowledging Russia's right to combat separatist and terrorist threats on its territory, criticized Moscow's use of "disproportionate" and "indiscriminate" military force and the human cost to innocent civilians.
 Although Moscow has suppressed large-scale Chechen military resistance, it faces the prospect of prolonged guerilla warfare.
+Russia has lost over 10,000 troops in Chechnya (1999-2001), comparable to total Soviet losses in Afghanistan (1979-1989).
 Russian authorities deny there is a "humanitarian catastrophe" in the North Caucasus and strongly reject foreign "interference" in Chechnya.
+In October 2001, Russian authorities announced that they would meet with representatives of the Chechen rebels to discuss a political settlement, but Moscow demanded disarmament and surrender and the talks led nowhere.